downgoon/cpmd/README.md

-copy or move markdown files (supporting wildcard characters) to the destination directory **with their attached images** usually located on sub dir named 'assets' or 'images'. the application has been published into https://www.npmjs.com/package/cpmd.
+copy or move markdown files (supporting wildcard characters) to the destination directory **with their attached images** usually located on sub dir named 'assets', 'images' or '$filename'. the application has been published into https://www.npmjs.com/package/cpmd.
 By the way, An awesome editor [Typora](https://typora.io/) is recommended, if you also like writing in markdown.